OutSystems/docs-product/src/ref/ui-patterns/web/timepicker.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Time Picker UI Pattern
+summary: Advanced use cases for the Time Picker UI Pattern.
 ---

-# Time Picker UI Pattern Reference
+# Time Picker Reference

 ## Layout and Classes